‘We are at a standstill’: Columbia residents fed up with little action on gun violence

 “Tonight ...
 I’ll be acknowledging how gun violence is intertwined with other issues, specifically mental health, workforce development and the needs of the unhoused,” Metro said before the council.
 “I and others from Moms Demand have already given several public comments outlining the benefits of violence intervention programs, and the research that supports their use.”

 One option Columbia has for funding a violence prevention program is through federal dollars given to cities through the American Rescue Plan.
-The Biden administration directed these funds be spent on recovering from the COVID-19 pandemic and one eligible use is violence prevention.
+The Biden administration directed these funds be spent on recovering from the COVID-19 pandemic, and one eligible use is for violence prevention.

 Under the rules set by the U.S. Treasury Department, cities can spend the federal dollars on “evidence-based practices like focused deterrence, street outreach, violence interrupters and hospital-based violence intervention models.”

-Note: Editor's note: This story is part of the Missouri Gun Violence Project, a partnership of the Kansas City Star and Report for America.